Home Alive: History

-Home Alive offers tools, not rules, to everyone seeking more safety and connection in their lives.
+The organization offers tools, not rules, to everyone seeking more safety and connection in their lives.
 They promote consensual behavior, and believe that we all have a responsibility to respect each other's boundaries and right to self-determination.
 Home Alive taught not only physical self-defense but as well verbal boundaries like saying "no" when feeling uncomfortable, escape route techniques and much others including going to a therapist, writing in a journal, talking to friends and exercising.
-For the organization self-defense meant to do anything to make oneself feel strong and able to take care of oneself in order to feel safer.
+For the organization, self-defense meant to do anything to make oneself feel strong and be able to take care of oneself in order to feel safer.
 Home Alive moved to the Capitol Hill district in 2004.

-On June 14, 2010 members of Home Alive's Board of Directors, together with the instructor collective, decided to close as a 501(c)(3) organization and to lay the Home Alive program dormant after 17 years in the community.
+On June 14, 2010, members of Home Alive's Board of Directors, together with the instructor collective, decided to close as a 501(c)(3) organization and to lay the Home Alive program dormant after 17 years in the community.
 They announced their decision to close in an email sent out to the Home Alive and Capitol Hill community, choosing to celebrate their years of work with an all ages party at Hidmo Eritrean cuisine featuring live music and an open mic.
 Home Alive included suggestions for other self-defense organizations in the wake of their closure such as INCITE!
 Women of Color Against Violence and Northwest Network as well as others.

-Deactivation occurred because of how difficult it was to maintain non-profit structure for the organization, as well as finding space and dependable funding.
+Deactivation occurred because of how difficult it was to maintain a non-profit structure for the organization, as well as finding space and funding.
 Members also found it difficult to maintain consistent leadership for the group, causing it to fall into disorganization.
-Home Alive consequently decided to move away from the formalized government structure of a non-profit and instead chose to create a website teaching self-defense.
+Consequently, they decided to move away from the formalized government structure of a non-profit and instead chose to create a website teaching self-defense.
 The website includes all of the curriculum and became volunteer-based.

-Since 2010 they have strayed away from the non-profit aspect of the organization and instead formed a small, loosely functioning volunteer collective.
+Since 2010, they have strayed away from the non-profit aspect of the organization and instead formed a small, loosely functioning volunteer collective.
 They also teach a handful of classes at high schools and for other progressive organizations.
-They have their curriculum available online for all to use.

-On July 3, 2012 four Home Alive instructors, with the assistance of a few dedicated community members, launched a new website, Teach Home Alive, a site dedicated to archiving and sharing Home Alive's curriculum.
+On July 3, 2012, four Home Alive instructors, with the assistance of a few dedicated community members, launched a new website, Teach Home Alive, a site dedicated to archiving and sharing Home Alive's curriculum.